This page contains information that is mostly interesting to members of the Repo Management team.

 - Ask for help when you are stuck!
 Don’t spend too much time trying to troubleshoot an issue, especially if it’s high priority.
-Do your best, ask the team, resolve the issue, and then update the Support Playbook so we all know how to handle it next time.
+Do your best, ask the team, and resolve the issue

 - If you ever have 0 active support requests (woohoo!), use that time to improve something within our team.
 Adding/improving tests, updating documentation, fixing bugs, and otherwise improving what we own are all great things to spend time on.

-- If you ever have too many support requests, leave a message in #repo-management-internal that you need help and cc Jordan and Dan.
-We will help triage and ask others to help if needed.
+- If you ever have too many support requests, leave a message in #repo-management-internal and engage the secondary support owner for the week

 The rest of the team is always available to help.
 While you might be the owner of support for a week, you are not alone.